Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Abstract

 At 3 severe infection cohort sites in Uganda, Orientia seropositivity was common.
-We identified 4 seroconversion cases but only 1 PCR-positive case.
+We identified 4 seroconversion cases and 1 PCR-positive case.
 These results provide serologic and molecular support for Orientia spp. circulating in sub-Saharan Africa, possibly expanding its endemic range.
 Orientia infections could cause severe illness and hospitalizations in this region.

 Scrub typhus is a leading cause of nonmalarial febrile illness in Southeast Asia (1).
 Scrub typhus is caused by miteborne Orentia tsutsugamushi infections, which until recently were thought to be limited to South and Southeast Asia.
 Molecular identification of different Orientia species in clinical cases from Chile (2) and the United Arab Emirates (3) has suggested a broader epidemiology.
 Orientia spp. were found in mites in Kenya (4), and descriptions of Orientia seroconversion in patients from sub-Saharan Africa have slowly accrued, suggesting the possibility of Orientia spp. transmission in Africa (5).
 We used archived samples collected in 2 severe infection prospective cohorts in western, central, and northwest Uganda to assess Orientia endemicity in the country.